ravgotrasahil/ravgotrasahil-github.io/teaching/r/titanic/titanic.md

 We can also standardize along the columns, which probably makes more sense here.
-We're thinking of sex as the predictor and survival as the response, and therefore we want to see how the relative proportion of survives changes for men versus women:
+We're thinking of sex as the predictor and survival as the response, and therefore we want to see how the relative chances of survival changes for men versus women:

     prop.table(table1, margin=1)